Missiamma

 Production began in early 1954.
 The film was simultaneously shot in Telugu as Missamma, with an altered cast.
-P. Bhanumathi was originally cast as the female lead, with Gemini Ganesan playing the male lead.
+P. Bhanumathi was originally cast as the female lead, with R. Ganesh playing the male lead.
 After a dispute with Bhanumathi, Chakrapani replaced her with Savitri.
 K. A. Thangavelu, Jamuna, S. V. Ranga Rao, Rushyendramani, and K. Sarangapani were cast in supporting roles while M. N. Nambiar was cast as the antagonist.
 C. P. Jambulingam and Kalyanam edited the film; Marcus Bartley was the cinematographer, and S. Rajeswara Rao composed the music.

 Principal photography took place in and around Madras (now Chennai) and wrapped in December 1954.
 Missiamma was released in theatres on 14 January 1955, two days after Missamma.
 Both versions were commercially successful, completing 100-day theatrical runs.
 The bilingual film brought recognition to its cast and studio.
 AVM Productions remade the film in Hindi as Miss Mary in 1957, with Ganesan reprising his role.